Veisy/Nerde-Yesem/README.md

 ### Application Architecture

-This application is made in the architecture of model view view model (MVVM) in single activity structure.
+This application is made wıth the architecture of model view view model (MVVM) in single activity structure.
 Using the single activity structure, navigation components are used with full efficiency.